cupcake-recipes.com

 Main Ingredients

-• 1 medium Onion finely chopped
+• 1 medium onion, chopped

-• 2 cloves Garlic minced
+• 2 cloves garlic, minced

-• 0.5 teaspoon Red Pepper Flakes optional
+• 0.5 teaspoon dried rosemary

-• 0.5 teaspoon Salt or to taste
+• 0.5 teaspoon salt or to taste

-• 0.25 teaspoon Black Pepper or to taste
+• 0.25 teaspoon black pepper or to taste

 Instructions